muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1351
 * Continue based on 1350.
 * Does this converge?
 Against which value?
+* Simply a longer run of 1350.
+No meaningful improvements.

 ## 1352
 * Decision period (dp) to 10 and DB true.